cse110-sp24-group5/cse110-sp24-group5/README.md

     * Run all unit tests in the directory using:
         * `npm run unitTests`

-    * Run a specific E2E test file in the directory using:
+    * Run a specific unit test file in the directory using:
         * `npm run unitTests -- <path to file>`

 2. **E2E Tests**: We created a variety of comprehensive E2E tests to ensure that there are no issues or bugs in our application following any possible action a user could take.